concur1/pl_compare/README.md

 └─────────┴──────────┴──────┴─────────┘
 --------------------------------------------------------------------------------
 End of Report
+If you find your self writing various SQL/Dataframe operations to try and quanitfy and understand the differences between two tables then this tool can help you.
 --------------------------------------------------------------------------------
->> you find your self writing various SQL/Dataframe operations to try and quanitfy and understand the differences bet ween two tables>If then this tool can help you.

 >>>
 ```